-Fairy Gardens Delight Young and Old
+Fairy Gardens Delight All Ages.

 Fairy gardens delight young and old.
 All it takes is a little imagination, and that's what our favorite Fairy Garden designer, Heide, has in unlimited supply.
 She has been ordering a fabulous new line of everything from trellises, windmills, fences, garden benches, animals, and bird houses to barbeque grills and swing sets for our miniature gardens.
 Heide has also been busy teaching Fairy Garden classes and making up plenty of Fairy Gardens to give you ideas on how to plant your own.

 The myths of fairies have been around for centuries.
 Fairies live in gardens, in the woods, and amid the trees and streams.
 Fairies can be magical and grant wishes to humans or they can be mischievous.
 You can attract their magic and appease their mischievous side by planting a garden for them.
 Fairy gardening is essentially small-scale or miniature gardening, with the addition of fantastical dwellings, dwarf plants and furniture designed to scale.
 The concept is to bring enchanted and mystical play to your garden and get kids involved.